| Question | Short answer |

 Apple Voice Control is also worth separating from plain Dictation.
 Voice Control is broader accessibility software that can navigate the Mac, dictate and edit text, and use custom vocabulary.
 If your need is hands-free control, evaluate that before buying any third-party dictation app.

-People usually move on when dictation becomes a daily habit and the built-in experience starts feeling loose around the edges.
+People usually move to a third-party dictation app when dictation becomes a daily habit and the built-in experience starts feeling loose around the edges.
 The common reasons are reliability, limited workflow control, and not having a good way to teach the system recurring terminology or clean up formatting automatically.

 Where Speakmac Fits Better